Product

 So why is total profit maximized when the marginal profit is zero?
 That's when the rectangle is as long as possible.
 Even though the final item sold generates no marginal profit, each previous item has generated marginal profit, which means that selling until the marginal cost equals the marginal revenue leaves no money left on the table—you have sold to every customer from whom you can generate some profit.

-Marginal profit is the amount earned on one additional item of production.
+Marginal profit is defined as the amount earned on one additional item of production.
 It is affected by your marginal cost and marginal revenue structures.

 SaaS enterprises often exhibit economies of scale, whereby their marginal cost decreases with the increase in production.
 In this situation, revenue can be the bigger factor in profitability.